NicolasGula/nicolas-website/contents/information-disclosure.md

 ## Debugging Data

-For debugging purposes, many websites generate custom error messages and logs that contain large amounts of information about the application's behavior.
+Websites often generate custom error messages and logs for debugging purposes.
+These can unintentionally reveal a lot of information about the application's behavior, such as:

-- Values for key session variables that can be manipulated via user input
+- Session Variables: Values that can be manipulated via user input.
-- Hostnames and credentials for back-end components
+- Back-End Credentials: Hostnames and credentials for back-end components.
-- File and directory names on the server
+- File and Directory Names: Specific file and directory names on the server.
-- Keys used to encrypt data transmitted via the client
+- Encryption Keys: Keys used to encrypt data transmitted via the client.

 ## Lab 2 - Information Disclosure on debug page